What Is Supplemental Security Income?

 A claimant can receive up to $710 per month in benefits.
 The total jumps to $1,066 for a married couple.
 Dependents of beneficiaries can also receive up to $356 per month.

-The Social Security Disability Lawyers at Newlin Disability urge anyone who is preparing to file a claim for benefits or has a claim that has been denied to contact their team of qualified attorneys to discuss your legal rights.
+The Social Security Disability Lawyers at Newlin Disability urge anyone preparing to file a claim for benefits or has a claim that has been denied to contact their team of qualified attorneys to discuss your legal rights.

 Free Case Evaluation